-CALL NETSETMAP(16+8, 2) to switch to mapper mode 8 with "auto" mapped RAM mapper read flag subslot 3, also with "auto" mapped RAM mapper read flag, and have mapped RAM in subslot 1 disabled (e.g. special case for Metal Gear 2 because it can not run in the same slot with main RAM).
+CALL NETSETMAP(16+8, 2) to switch to mapper mode 8 with "auto" mapped RAM mapper read flag to switch to mapper mode 11 with Konami SCC mapper in subslot 3, also with "auto" mapped RAM mapper read flag, and have mapped RAM in subslot 1 disabled (e.g. special case for Metal Gear 2 because it can not run in the same slot with main RAM).